This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 | DEC 13, 2023

-If you’re worried about taking a collagen supplement, it could be because you see collagen as something brand new and untried in the human diet.
+If you’re worried about taking a collagen powder it could be because you see collagen as something brand new and untried in the human diet.
 But that’s not strictly true.

 While our ancestors might not have stirred a scoop of powder into a chai latte, they did eat collagen and lots of it.
 “Nose to tail” eating was not only the norm in ancient societies, it was also thought to be a lot healthier than the way we eat meat today (ie just eating the muscle and throwing away all the gristly bits).